davvdf/SRAM_precharge_access/README.md

    <img src="SRAM_precharge.png" alt="Precharge Layout" height="600" style="margin-right: 20; margin-bottom: 10"/>
    <div>
    <p>
    The layout uses 3 SKY130 NFET transistors: 1 10μm x 0.15μm and 2 5μm x 0.15μm mosfets.
-These device sizes were chosen through testing and simulations done in ngspice to determine optimal lengths that would ///.
+These device sizes were chosen through testing and simulations done in ngspice to determine optimal widths/lengths.
 The footprint of the circuit is 6.310μm x 12.100μm (76.351 μm²).

    To ensure that the layout would be manufacturable and avoid fabrication errors, we verified it using Design Rule Checks (DRC).
 This step ensures that all drawn geometries satisfy the SKY130 process constraints, such as minimum spacing and contact overlaps.